 Things to do in Cambridge

-Cambridge is a fascinating city, buried in its rich and brilliant history are many hidden treasures, novel stories and unique traditions and heritage.
+Cambridge is a fascinating city, and buried in its rich and brilliant heritage are many hidden treasures, novel traditions and unique stories.
 If you are looking for some of the best things to do in Cambridge, below is a small collection of our top picks – If you would like any other ideas you are welcome to give us a call to see if we can help!

 The Oxbridge Tours Walking Tour